Exporting From South Africa to UK: 6 Hot Products For 2025

 South African Wine

-The UK is the biggest export market for South African wine, accounting for 25% of all exports by value, taking in 96.9 million litres of wine in 2022, a rise of 5% on the previous year.
+The UK is the biggest export market for South African wine, accounting for 25% of all exports by value.

 China, African countries, USA and Canada were among the strong performing export markets for South African wine outside the UK.